lizaodawn/IMMARKUS-wiki-clone/05-Annotating-Images.md

 * When drawing a rectangle or ellipse, move the mouse and click again once to complete the shape.
 * When drawing a polygon, each further click adds another point.
 If you double click, or click once on the first point of the polygon, you will close the shape and complete the drawing.
 * If you need to move the image while you are drawing, click and keep the mouse button pressed to drag the image.
 3. When you have finished drawing, you will be asked to add a tag.
-Choose "Add Tag" and you can [add entities and properties](https://github.com/rsimon/immarkus/wiki/05-Annotating-Images#adding-entities-and-properties-to-image-selections).
+Click **Add Tag** to [add entities and properties](https://github.com/rsimon/immarkus/wiki/05-Annotating-Images#adding-entities-and-properties-to-image-selections).

 # Adding Entities and Properties to Image Selections